 Seeking “the good life”

-How would you define "the good life" - what makes your life rich and full?
-Of course, an income that covers the basic needs of living - food, shelter, clothing, medical care, education - would be considered a starting point, but we also know how easy it is to measure the quality of our lives in the quantity of our goods and the size of our income.
+What is “the good life”–what makes our lives rich and full?
+We know how easy it is to measure the quality of our lives in the quantity of our goods and the size of our income.
 If our income is $20,000 a year, we might think we would be happy if only we could make $30,000 a year.
 But people who make $30,000 a year could also think they would be happy if only they made $50,000 a year.
 And even people who make $100,000 a year may think they need $50,000 more, and so on.

-Jesus knew that material things, no matter how fun and comforting, lovely and useful they may be, will never completely satisfy our deepest longings.
+Jesus knew that material things, no matter how fun and wonderful and lovely and useful they may be, will never truly satisfy us.
 We will always want more.
-Material goods make very poor gods for us to worship: this truth is at the core of our relationship with God.
-Just as the prophets in the Hebrew Scriptures had to call the people back repeatedly from worshipping "other gods" than the God of Israel, so Jesus and Paul, the passionate apostle who followed him, preached a gospel of spiritual values centered on the one true God, not the many, petty, fragile little gods that somehow grab our attention and too often win our hearts.
+Material goods make very poor gods for us to worship.
+This truth is at the core of our relationship with God.
+Just as the prophets in the Hebrew Scriptures had to call the people back repeatedly from worshipping “other gods” than the God of Israel, so Jesus and Paul, the passionate apostle who followed him, preached a gospel of spiritual values centered on the one true God, not the many, petty, fragile little gods that somehow command our attention and too often win our hearts.

-Words like these are hardly a crowd-pleasing sermon, and many people must have drifted away after hearing them from Jesus, so he addressed his disciples, reminding them about the flowers and the birds which are gloriously beautiful and which don't worry for a moment about what they want or need.
-Jesus doesn't talk about our "net worth" as the world measures us - he tells us instead that we have infinite, inexpressible value in the eyes of God.
+Words like these are hardly a crowd-pleaser, and many people must have drifted away after hearing them from Jesus, so he addressed his disciples, telling them about the flowers and the birds which are gloriously beautiful and which don’t worry for a moment about what they want or need.
+Jesus talks not about our net worth but about our infinite value in God’s eyes.